 You also need to set boundaries for yourself.
 Commit to a goal of shutting down your computer and putting work away at a particular time each night.
 While doing great legal work is time-consuming, the law of diminishing returns absolutely applies within the construct of a single day.
 When your eyes are glazing over, and the words on the page seem to come twice as slow, that’s a sign that it is time to think about shutting it down for the day and getting back at it tomorrow.

-Now, of course, there are days or weeks where you may need to plow through.
+Now, of course, "reasonable working hours" can be a moving target and there are days or weeks where you may need to plow through.
 Maybe this week you have two briefs due, a mediation, and a court hearing.
 There’s no getting around the fact that those types of weeks will require long hours and probably lots of coffee.
 But that’s not every week, and you should try to set some boundaries and prevent yourself from falling into a routine where you aren’t constantly burning the candle at both ends.
 Otherwise, both your health and your work will suffer.

 Your work as an attorney can be all-consuming.
 Your client’s problems become your problems, and you’re laser-focused on providing them the best representation possible.